windKusanagi/BEEP/README.md

-This is an ionic online chat app, using Google firebase service including authentication, database, message pushing, etc.
+This is an ionic online chat app, using Google firebase service including authentication, database, cloud functions, etc.

 ## How to use this template